The Best Title Tag Length for SEO (Latest Data)

 What’s the best title tag length for SEO?

-From our research, the optimal title tag length for SEO is between 50 to 60 characters long.
+From our research, meta title tags should be between 50 to 60 characters long, or up to 575 pixels.
 This length is associated with higher search clicks and is less likely to be rewritten by Google.

 Did we make these numbers up?
 Of course not – it’s science!
 Read on to understand how we arrived at these figures and how to best optimize your title tag for Google.